rippletideco/starter/rippletide_client/README.md

-# Rippletide SDK
+# Rippletide Client

-Python SDK for interacting with the Rippletide evaluation API.
+Python Client for interacting with the Rippletide evaluation API.

 ## Installation